I’m no stranger to Chicago’s pizza scene.

 So, would I recommend this tour?
 Yes.
 Absolutely yes.
 If you like pizza and want to learn more about its history in Chicago, then this is a perfect tour for you to take.

-Would YOU go on a themed food tour like this on your travels?
+Have you ever taken a themed food tour like this on your travels?

 *Note: I did receive a complimentary tour from Chicago Pizza Tours.
 As always, though, opinions (and choice of pizza toppings) are entirely my own.